-Mr. Kennedy has also served on the corporate boards of many of the country’s most innovative health care organizations, including Press Ganey Associates, Genoa Healthcare, InnovAge, MedPower, and Arvinas.
+Mr. Kennedy has also served on the corporate boards of many of the country’s most innovative health care organizations, including Press Ganey Associates, Genoa Healthcare, InnovAge, MedPower, Fox Rehabilitation, and Arvinas.

 A pediatric bone cancer survivor and amputee, Mr. Kennedy has been an active leader in the movement to expand opportunities for persons with disabilities.
 In June 2017, Mr. Kennedy was elected Chair of the Board of the American Association of People with Disabilities (AAPD), one of the country’s preeminent civil rights and public policy organizations dedicated to social reform and equal rights for people with disabilities.
 He also advises employers on best practices and compliance with the Americans with Disabilities Act (ADA).
 One of AAPD’s signature programs is the Disability Equality Index (DEI), now the nation’s leading corporate benchmarking tool for disability equality and inclusion.
 The DEI scores and tracks businesses on their disability employment, accommodation policies and socially responsible corporate practices.